 - Performance in NU MS Subject Admission Test: 60%

-Note: Registration in "MS Thesis-I" is allowed provided the student has:
+Registration in “MS Thesis - I” is allowed provided the student has:

-- CGPA is equal to or more then 2.5
+- CGPA is equal to or more than 2.5